performancecopilot/parfait/RELEASING.md

   2. The next step is outlined well here: [http://central.sonatype.org/pages/releasing-the-deployment.html]

-One the `Release` action is performed you & others in the OSS Sonatype group for this project will receive an email from Nexus indicating the promotion is complete.
+Once the `Release` action is performed you & others in the OSS Sonatype group for this project will receive an email from Nexus indicating the promotion is complete.
 Once you receive this, the new version should be referencable in any POM.